7 ways to get discount eyeglasses

 This money-saving solution can work well if you have a pair of frames you love that’s still in good shape.

-It’s also smart if you’re buying glasses for a child whose prescription changes frequently.
+It’s also smart if you’re buying glasses for a child whose vision changes frequently as they grow.

 7. Get a tax break on glasses